laurenjack/NN_Theory_Tester/README.md

 # NN_Theory_Tester

+INCOMPLETE - see wiki

 This repo contains most of the code for my current research.
 Please see the Wiki for the theory and math pertaining to that research.
-This README is concerned with the structure of the code, whereas the Wiki describes the algorithms.
+When I get around to writing it, this README will be concerned with the structure of the code, whereas the Wiki describes the algorithms.

-This project is desined for testing  new algoirthms and experiments pertaining to neural networks.
-The top level modules are designed for reuse, a sort of framework built on top of tensorflow 1.0.
-While frameworks such as Keras already exist, the need for low level features meant I stuck to tensorflow, and the framwork grew organically from there.
-The packages under src either pertain to a specific new algorithm/theory or a logical grouping of experiments.
-This README documents how this repository can be used, before briefly getting in to the specifics of each package.

-<h3>Top level - src</h3>